KANAND6031/Sorting-Algorithm-Visualizer/README.md

 │   ├── mergeSort.js
 │   └── quickSort.js
 │
+└── assets (optional)         # Images / icons if you add later

 ## How It Works
 1. The user selects or inputs an array on the main page.